 Last year, 8,556 people used QuoteWizard to compare car insurance quotes in Boise, ID from multiple companies to get the cheapest rates.

 These are the most popular car insurers reported by QuoteWizard users in Boise, Idaho.
-Out of the 8,556 Boise residents that used QuoteWizard last year to compare car insurance quotes, 1,037 were uninsured when they requested a quote.
+Of the Boise residents that used QuoteWizard last year, 1,037 were uninsured when they requested a quote.

 These are the most popular makes and models owned by Boise, ID QuoteWizard users.